-The people in your life who were attracted to you with your eating disorder symptoms are psychologically matched to you based on those symptoms.
-They may object to the changes toward health in your life.
+The friends in your life who were attracted to you as you lived with your eating disorder symptoms are psychologically matched to you based on those symptoms.
+They may object to your changes as you move toward a more healthy life.

 They can be ruffled, disbelieving, disappointed, hurt and angry.